John Lovelady

 John Lovelady is an American retired puppeteer who worked with the Muppets, including on the PBS series Sesame Street.
 Lovelady is originally from Oxford, Mississippi.
 He was one of the puppeteer troupe in the first season of The Muppet Show (1976–77).

-He later joined the syndicated children's series The Great Space Coaster, puppeteered for Mother Goose's Treasury, and also performed in a serialisation of Alice's Adventures in Wonderland.
+He later joined the syndicated children's series The Great Space Coaster, puppeteered for Mother Goose's Treasury, and also performed on the series Adventures in Wonderland.